Credit card payoff calculator and tips for tackling debt

 A visual of how the debt avalanche method works in comparison with the debt snowball method.

-FAQ about paying off credit card debt
+Paying off credit card debt FAQ

 Here are some common questions about paying off credit card debt: